AlSharji0/Educational-Chatbot/README.md

-# Project Title: Educational Chatbot for Secondary Education
+# Project Title: Educational Chatbot for Secondary Education (2024 Mechathon Bot Battle Winner)

 # Overview
 This project is an Educational Chatbot designed to assist secondary-level students with their academic questions.
 The chatbot can solve math-related questions and provide relevant video recommendations based on transcripts.
 The project includes a frontend built in HTML/CSS and a backend powered by Flask and OpenAI's GPT-3.5 API.